jaspector

 Any construction, enlargement, alteration, movement, demolition, or change of occupancy of a building; installation, enlargement, alteration, repair, removal, conversion, or replacement of any electrical, gas, mechanical, or plumbing system regulated by MUBEC.

+Not all construction work requires a permit in Lewiston, ME.
 The following work is generally exempt: Minor repairs; Painting; Flooring; Direct replacement of fixtures; Accessory structures below a certain size threshold.
 Note: Specific Lewiston exemptions not published in publicly available summaries; refer to Chapter 18 of the Lewiston Code of Ordinances for the full list.
+When in doubt, confirm with the local building department before starting work.